Ally McCoist: Personal life

 A lifelong Rangers fan, McCoist attended his first Old Firm fixture as a ten-year-old on 5 May 1973.
-It was Rangers' 3–2 Scottish Cup Final victory in front of 122,714 spectators at Hampden Park.
+It was Rangers' 3–2 Scottish Cup final victory in front of 122,714 spectators at Hampden Park.

-McCoist's first wife was Allison.
-After meeting in 1981, they married in 1990 and divorced in 2004.
-The marriage produced three children, all sons: Alexander, Argyll and Mitchell.
-He has two more sons (Arran and Harris) with his second wife, Vivien.
+McCoist's met his first wife, Allison, in 1981.
+They married in 1990 and divorced in 2004.
+The marriage produced three sons.
+He has two more sons with his second wife, Vivien.
+One of his children, Argyll, is a semi-professional footballer who (as of 2025) plays for Drumchapel United.